 - Except for necessary technical terms, we use common words.
-For instance, "you" means the enrollee or family member, "we" means Anthem Blue Cross Select HMO. - We limit acronyms to ones you know.
+For instance, "you" means the enrollee and each covered family member, "we" means Anthem Blue Cross Select HMO. - We limit acronyms to ones you know.
 FEHB is the Federal Employees Health Benefits Program.
 OPM is the United States Office of Personnel Management.
 If we use others, we tell you what they mean. - Our brochure and other FEHB Plans' brochures have the same format and similar descriptions to help you compare plans.

-Stop Health Care Fraud!
+Stop Healthcare Fraud!

-Fraud increases the cost of health care for everyone and increases your Federal Employees Health Benefits Program premium.
+Fraud increases the cost of healthcare for everyone and increases your Federal Employees Health Benefits Program premium.